zhou-wenbin/capstone-project/README.md

 #### Simulator images

 Images were recording while driving the simulator mountain track manually.
-The function *process_traffic_lights()* in [tl_detector.py](/ros/src/tl_detection/tl_detector.py) was adapted so that it stores the images fed to the ROS node.
+The function *process_traffic_lights()* in ```tl_detector.py``` was adapted so that it stores the images fed to the ROS node.
 For each image that is saved, also a JSON file is created containing metadata like the states of the traffic light and the distance to the stopping line of the next traffic light.

-The JSON files are then processed off-line in [group_files_with_light_state.ipynb](/train/group_files_with_light_state.ipynb) so that the images with no, red, yellow or green traffic lights are grouped in separate folders to be able to use the Keras ImageDataGenerator as a training/validation batch generator.
+The JSON files are then processed off-line so that the images with no, red, yellow or green traffic lights are grouped in separate folders to be able to use the Keras ImageDataGenerator as a training/validation batch generator.
 It was assumed that if a stopping line was in a distance of 250 waypoints in front of the car that the traffic lights were visible inside the camera image.
 On the other hand, it was assumed that if a stopping line was more than 500 waypoints away from the camera image that no traffic light would be visible inside the camera image.
 Any image recorded in between 250 and 500 waypoints away from a stopping line was discarded, as it is uncertain if the traffic light is visible and if the colour of the traffic light is visible after downscaling.

 | Images with:                   | # of images |
 | ------------------------------ | ----------- |